calcode/calcode.github.io/_posts/2024-07-17-five-adages-product-managers.md

 - Wilson’s Law
 - Falkland’s Law

-Read on to find out more about each and how to apply them as a Product Manager.
+Read on to find out more about each and how to apply them.

 ### Murphy’s law